 I just met this great guy over the summer.
 He goes to Brown, and we plan on visiting each other on the weekends during the semester.
 We have fooled around, but haven't had sex yet.
 We are both virgins.
 (I know, it's hard to believe...).
 Alice, I think this is it — I'm ready.
 Do we really have to use condoms?
 I want it to be perfect!

 If you want the first time to be perfect, remember that an experience is only perfect with all its imperfections.
 It seems that you think condoms may interfere with perfection of your first time.
 It may be helpful to keep a few things in mind, such as:

-- perfect or not, you can enjoy your first time if you keep the pressure low and focus on enjoying your partner's and your body
+- Perfect or not, you can enjoy your first time if you keep the pressure low and focus on enjoying your partner's and your body.

-To prevent unwanted pregnancy (if that is a concern), you also may want to think about using another form birth control, alone or in addition to condoms.
+To prevent unintended pregnancy (if that is a concern), you also may want to think about using another form birth control, alone or in addition to condoms.
 If you do reach a point in this relationship where you don't feel it necessary to use condoms, you can talk with your health care provider or gynecologist about an appropriate form of protection for your situation.